 The most important consideration when planning for a garden and hinterland wedding is the venue.
 Take your time to find the perfect garden wedding venue that fits your dream wedding.
 Not only should the place be gorgeous and charming, but it should also provide you with most requirements of a garden and hinterland wedding.
 With that, Cedar Creek Estate should be your best option.

-Perched on top of Mount Tamborine overlooking a vineyard and lake, we have two beautiful garden locations to host your wedding.
+Perched on Mount Tamborine overlooking a vineyard and lake, we have two beautiful garden locations to host your wedding.
 We provide complimentary use of a sound system, table decorations, and an experienced wedding coordinator to help you in planning for your special day.